juritox/slot-machine/README.md

 - Detailed logging for game events
 - Cross-platform compatibility

+## Understanding RTP (Return to Player)

+RTP, or Return to Player, is an important concept in this slot machine simulation.
+It represents the percentage of wagered amount that a slot machine is designed to pay back to players over time.

+### Key points about RTP in this simulation:

+1. **Definition:** RTP is expressed as a percentage.
+For example, an RTP of 95% in the simulation means that for every 100 credits wagered, the machine is designed to return 95 credits on average.

+2. **Long-term metric:** RTP is calculated over a large number of plays.
+Short-term results in the simulation can vary from this average.

+3. **Simulation mechanics:** The difference between 100% and the RTP represents the designed advantage in the simulation.
+Unlike real slot machines, this simulation allows for customizable RTP values for educational purposes.

+4. **Features in this project:**
+   - The simulation calculates and displays the RTP, providing transparency about the game's mechanics.
+   - Users can modify parameters in `config.py` to set custom RTP values and observe how they affect game outcomes.
+   - This feature helps in understanding the relationship between game settings and simulated results.

+5. **Educational value:** By including customizable RTP, this project demonstrates important concepts in game design, probability theory, and the effects of different payout rates on game behavior.

+Remember, this is an educational simulation designed to explore programming concepts and game mechanics.
+It's not intended to represent or encourage real-world gambling activities.

 ## License

 This project is open source and available under the MIT license.